Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Vermont offers a sales tax exemption on the purchase of qualifying data center equipment, including servers, storage, and networking gear.
-This incentive directly reduces the capital investment required for building out or refreshing IT infrastructure within the state.
+Tax Advantage For Data Centers: Vermont offers a significant tax incentive by providing a sales tax exemption on computer and data center equipment.
+This policy directly reduces the capital expenditure required to build, expand, or refresh technology infrastructure within the state.

 Natural Disaster Risk

-Vermont has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 56.92, as of September 2025.
-The primary environmental threats are weather-related rather than seismic.
+Vermont has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 56.92 as of September 2025.
+The rating indicates a lower probability of disruption compared to many coastal or seismically active regions, making it a suitable location for risk-averse operations.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business